George Saunders: Career

-Background and work

 From 1989 to 1996, Saunders worked as a technical writer and geophysical engineer for Radian International, an environmental engineering firm in Rochester, New York.
 He also worked for a time with an oil exploration crew in Sumatra in the early 1980s.

-Since 1997, Saunders has been on the faculty of Syracuse University, teaching creative writing in the school's MFA program while continuing to publish fiction and nonfiction.
+Since 1997, Saunders has been on the faculty of Syracuse University, teaching creative writing in the school's MFA program in addition to writing fiction and nonfiction.
 In 2006, he was awarded a Guggenheim Fellowship and a $500,000 MacArthur Fellowship.
 He was a Visiting Writer at Wesleyan University and Hope College in 2010 and participated in Wesleyan's Distinguished Writers Series and Hope College's Visiting Writers Series.
 His nonfiction collection, The Braindead Megaphone, was published in 2007.

 Saunders's fiction often focuses on the absurdity of consumerism, corporate culture, and the role of mass media.
-Many reviewers mention his writing's satirical tone, but his work also raises moral and philosophical questions.
+While multiple reviewers have noted his writing's satirical tone, his work also raises moral and philosophical questions.
 The tragicomic element in his writing has earned Saunders comparisons to Kurt Vonnegut, whose work has inspired him.

 Ben Stiller bought the film rights to CivilWarLand in Bad Decline in the late 1990s; as of 2007, the project was in development by Stiller's company, Red Hour Productions.
 Saunders has also written a feature-length screenplay based on his short story "Sea Oak".

 Saunders considered himself an Objectivist in his twenties but now views the philosophy unfavorably, likening it to neoconservatism.
 He is a student of Nyingma Buddhism.